 As far as I’m aware, there is no word like “social medium”.
 Instead, social media refers to Web 2.0 internet-based interactive applications that provide social interaction for the social media user.
 These include user-generated content such as videos, comments, images, blogs, tagging, podcasts, microblogs and other digital data.

-It also describes a website or service where people connect and communicate, e.g. Facebook, Twitter, LinkedIn, etc. We have also known these websites or services as social media platforms and are available on desktop and mobile devices.
-People use these social media platforms to get to know each other, create friends, business connections/groups and share things among themselves.
+It also describes a website or service where people connect and communicate, e.g., Facebook, Twitter, LinkedIn, etc. We have also known these websites or services as social media platforms and are available on desktop and mobile devices.
+People use these social media platforms to get to know each other, create friends and business connections/groups and share things among themselves.

 By 2025, Statista predicts that 4.41 billion people will be on social media, up from 3.78 billion in 2021.
-While it is ubiquitous in America and Europe, Asian countries like Indonesia use social media.
+While ubiquitous in America and Europe, Asian countries like Indonesia use social media.